Pentchaff/obsidian-ai-characters/README.md

 Required plugins:
 - The plugin is pretty much standalone for basic usage ( storing characters and interacting with them)
 - [Tasks](https://github.com/obsidian-tasks-group/obsidian-tasks) is recommended for the assistant to be able to help you with your tasks
-- QuickAdd is required for advanced prompt templates
-- Text Extractor plugin is required if you want to feed the Ai with pdf documents
+- [Text Extractor](https://github.com/scambier/obsidian-text-extractor) plugin is required if you want to feed the Ai with pdf documents
 ## Key Features

 🤖**System prompt saving**